aws-samples/iam-identity-center-team/docs/guides/walkthrough.md

 The requester is then notified by email that their elevated access has ended.

-## 🦒 Step 9: View Session Activity
+## 🦒 Step 9: View session activity logs

 You can view request details and session activity for current and historical requests from within the TEAM application.
 Each persona can see the following information:
 - *Requesters* can inspect elevated access requested by them (guide)